• Skip to primary navigation

 Donate to Corpus Christi Watershed

-UR MOST IMPORTANT goal is to keep this website 100% free of charge for everybody.
-We must avoid placing it behind a paywall.
-Please help us evade ugly advertisements and obnoxious “pop-up” windows begging for money.
+UR MOST IMPORTANT goal is keeping this website 100% free of charge for everybody.
+We must never place it behind a paywall.
+Please help us avoid ugly advertisements and obnoxious “pop-up” windows begging for money.
 Please help us continue to provide insightful articles, fabulous rehearsal videos, scans of rare books, tips on working with volunteer choirs, insights regarding Catholic hymnody, beautiful choral scores, and so much more!
-Please help us keep our website free to all.
+Consider how annoying it would be to pay money to use our website, keeping track of irritating login credentials on each devices you use, etc. Please help us keep our website free to all.

 * Donate • Via Cornerstone

-People who cannot donate by Cornerstone may use a cheque.
+People who can’t donate by CORNERSTONE may use a cheque.

 The following people have donated in the past or currently donate on a monthly basis: